framp/timetabling-solver/README.md

       generation,       //Number of generation of elapsed
       stats,            //Stats as per genetic-js
       pop,              //Current population
-      collisions        //Collisions in the fittest timetable
+      popTables,        //Same as pop, but each entity is converted into proper timetable - useful for debugging. collisions        //Collisions in the fittest timetable
     }
 ```